Thanks C. for proofreading!

 Little did the Colonel know, that neither did Sokka care for spirits either, but it seemed choices were being made for him that he would have little control over.
 Nonetheless, he was alive and if he was alive … he could deal with anything.
 At least that was always what he told himself.

-Iroh's words held true as the Kensaku made port shortly after sunrise.
+Iroh's words held true as The Wani made port shortly after sunrise.
 The ship seemed tiny and minuscule compared to the larger Fire Nation warships that swayed in port around it, but that never bothered Iroh.
 He knew in some battles, it paid to be small and quick … especially if you were catching octopus-eels as the saying went.

 The first order of business was getting the ship resupplied and repaired.
 He planned to leave with Zuko once he found his nephew, but knowing that boy it would take three months to find him and he would also be imprisoned by Earth Kingdom generals.